To the REVELATION – Conclusions

 Satan is restrained in the abyss for 1000 years (20:1-3) and the martyrs who experience the First Resurrection will reign on earth with Christ for 1000 years (20:4-6).
 This is the Millennium (time-parallel 16).
 After 1000 years, satan is freed, fights and is defeated by fire from heaven (20:7-9; time-parallel 17).
 Satan is thrown into the lake-of-fire and everyone who ever lived undergoes the Final Judgement; it is universal and it is the post-script to the messianic war (20:10-15, 21:7-8; time-parallel 18).

 The New Order is created and a voice from the throne exclaims ‘They are done!’
 (21:3-6) and the New Jerusalem (the Bride) descends to the New Earth as the dwelling-place of God and the faithful (those who will experience the Second Resurrection).
+The many roles and identities of Christ transcend space and time and Ian Paul suggests the Trinity in the New Order may be represented by the One-seated-on-the-throne (the Father), the Lamb on the throne (the Son) and the water of life flowing from the throne (the Spirit; 22:1-2; Paul, 2018: 362).
 The letter began with a short prologue and introduction (1:1-3:22), and it closes with confirmation of the vision’s credentials as a revelation from Jesus Christ and an epilogue (22:6-21).

 6) Outcomes, values and final thoughts

-An outcome of this study is a visual representation of John’s journey through his visionary cosmos and the Creation – New Order story told within Revelation.
-It is appropriate for John’s era and today but Revelation describes an apocalyptic (i.e. revelatory) scenario, so exactly how or when the prophesised events will unfold on the material earth is unknown.
-Whereabouts in history (i.e. on the spacetime continuum) an individual reader may be located is ambiguous – the Cross is the only fixed point in the model – so no attempt is made here to put modern names or time-scales to the characters or events.
+An outcome of this study is a visual representation of John’s journey through his visionary cosmos and the Creation to New Order story told within Revelation.
+The illustration (the proposed macrostructure) is appropriate for John’s era and today but Revelation describes an apocalyptic (i.e. revelatory) scenario, so exactly how or when the prophesised events will unfold on the material earth is uncertain because it depends upon how Scripture is understood.
+Whereabouts in history (but this is a spatio-temporal analysis so the metaphor used is the spacetime continuum) an individual reader may be located is ambiguous – the Cross is the only fixed point in the model – so no attempt is made here to put modern names or time-scales to the characters or events.
+In traditional terms, this study is a pre-millennial interpretation (i.e. Christ appears before the Millennium) that is also an eclectic (diverse or mixed) interpretation because the seal torments may have affected John’s generation (a Preterist interpretation) and the Parousia has not yet happened (a Futurist interpretation).

 As a final thought, at the beginning of the book of Revelation, seven messages were written to the Christian congregations (2:1-3:22).
 An equivalent message to the present-day congregations would most likely include John’s repeated pleas for people to be aware, repent and endure patiently and, above all, to remain faithful to God and the Lord Jesus, his Messiah.
 John entreats us to be prepared for Christ’s appearance, whenever it may happen, and to remember that individuals who are victorious will not be hurt in the final judgement.